LogoLogo

 UniProt variants

-The Universal Protein Resource (Uniprot) also curate variants supported by publications that are known to alter protein function on disease.
+The Universal Protein Resource (UniProt) also curate variants supported by publications that are known to alter protein function on disease.
 Curated mutations are predominantly protein coding or in regulatory regions clearly associated with the causal protein.

 All publications supporting a given variant in connection with a disease constitute individual evidence.
 All supporting publications are aggregated within the same evidence.